CongJie-Pan/congjie-pan.github.io/index.md

   <span class="hashtag-badge" data-i18n="badge-interdisciplinary">Interdisciplinary Integration</span>
 </div>

-<p data-i18n="intro-para1">Hello👋, I am CongJie Pan (潘驄杰), a senior at Chung Yuan Christian University majoring in Information Management, focusing on the cross-domain integration of "Chinese Education × Technology".</p>
+<p data-i18n="intro-para1">Hi, I’m CongJie Pan (潘驄杰), a senior in Information Management at Chung Yuan Christian University.
+I work at the intersection of Chinese education and technology.</p>

-<p data-i18n="intro-para2">My core concern is: How can classical texts transform from materials students passively memorize into living waters they actively explore?
-This question arose from the teaching field—I witnessed students facing classical texts, blocked by complex characters, unfamiliar classical Chinese, and background knowledge, wanting to give up before they even started.</p>
+<p data-i18n="intro-para2">I build tools that help students engage with classical texts—especially when characters, classical Chinese, and context make reading feel inaccessible.</p>

-<p data-i18n="intro-para3">To address this, I developed the "HongLou WiseRead" learning system (first place in department preliminary competition) and received NSTC undergraduate research project support for "Construction of an Ancient Chinese Knowledge Q&A System Based on the RA-LLMs Framework".
-The core design philosophy is: not just helping students understand the text, but teaching them to explore—decomposing character relationships, discovering naming patterns, and constructing knowledge graphs on their own.
-Instead of giving answers directly, the system provides hints and feedback when students get stuck.</p>
+<p data-i18n="intro-para3">I created HongLou WiseRead (1st place in my department’s project competition) and am supported by an NSTC undergraduate project on an RA-LLMs-based ancient Chinese knowledge Q&A system.
+My focus: guide exploration with hints and feedback, not just answers.</p>

-<p data-i18n="intro-para4">My goal is to become a product researcher in the field of digital learning for Chinese education, making technology a tool for inspiring thinking, not a shortcut that replaces it.</p>
+<p data-i18n="intro-para4">My goal is to research and build digital learning products for Chinese education—technology that sparks thinking rather than replacing it.</p>

 <div class="content-section" markdown="1">